-More improvements are scheduled and you can find out more about what we are doing here.
+More improvements are scheduled and you can find out more about what we are doing in this statement from AHPRA.

 Mr Jim O’Dempsey is the latest addition to the AHPRA senior team as Director Business Improvement and Innovation, and will lead much of our national work on these service improvements, working closely with State and Territory Managers.
 Jim was most recently the State Manager of the AHPRA Queensland office and, before that, was CEO of various health practitioner registration boards in Queensland.